alleyinteractive/mantle/docs/1-architecture/0-architecture.md

 ### What would be a service provider?
 A good example of what should be a service provider would be a feature in your application.
-For example, a network of sites have a syndication feature.
+For example, a network of sites have a feature to syndicated content between sites.
 The feature could be wrapped into a single service provider which would bootstrap and setup all required services.
 The service provider would be the starting point for that feature.

 ### Registering a Service Provider
 The application stores service providers in the `config/app.php` file includes